-The Australian Computer Museum Society was set up to preserve and exhibit the artifacts of computing history in Australia, and with it, documentation, software, and peripherals – back to the beginning!
+The Australian Computer Museum Society was established in 1994 to preserve and exhibit the artefacts of computing history in Australia.
+That means not only the computers, but also the documentation, software, and peripherals – back to the very beginning!

-One of our ongoing initiatives is to record the histories of people and organisations that pioneered, used and developed computing equipment and associated technologies.
+One of our significant ongoing initiatives is to record the histories of people and organisations that pioneered, used and developed computing equipment and associated technologies in Australia.

 Our Executive Team